ARC-2018/Curt-RoboND-Kinematics-Project/writeup.md

 My code seems to work well.
 The test environment however is a bit unstable.
 For example, it can at times, become misaligned so that valid joint positions will no longer move the arm to the correct shelf locations.
 I have not spent the time to track down what the cause of this is, but it doesn't seem to be in my code.

 The gripper at times, fails to grab the cylinder, even though it's correctly positioned.
-Again, seems to be an environment issue.
+Again, this seems to be an environment issue.
 I added the delay code as talked about in the slack channel and that greatly improves the odds of the gripper grabbing the cylinder but doesn't totally fix the issue.

-Likewise, the motion planner will create invalid paths at times.
+Also, the motion planner will create invalid paths at times.
 It will sometimes create paths that cause the blue cylinder being held by the arm to hit the shelf as it swings.
 This type of collision of the arm with the shelf might be the cause of the system losing alignment mentioned above.

 It will also generate paths at times that the arm can't reach -- so it's generating paths out of the motion space of the arm.
-I've only seen this happen when it makes a wild swing almost straight up above the base -- and when it makes the error, it's only a very small amount out of reach -- a cm or less I believe.
+I've only seen this happen when it makes a wild swing almost straight up above the base.
+When it makes the error, it's only a very small amount out of reach -- 1 cm or less I believe.
 My code catches this and reports it on a message to stdout and moves the arm as close to the correct location as it can.
 The resulting motion is fine, just not stricly matching what was requested.
 It only seems to run into this problem for one or two positions of the move when I've seen it.
 It's rare.

 Here's an example of the output of my code when the location can't be reached.
-The position requested is only about 1mm beyond what the arm can reach, so it looks to me like the path is being constrained, but the workspace bounding box was just not calculated correctly.
+The position requested is only about 1mm beyond what the arm can reach in this example, so it looks to me like the path is being constrained, but the workspace bounding box was just not calculated correctly by the motion planning system.

 ```
 ERROR -- location too far away to reach